Russian formalism: Systemic

 The diachronic dimension was incorporated into the work of the systemic Formalists.
 The main proponent of the "systemo-functional" model was Yury Tynyanov.
 "In light of his concept of literary evolution as a struggle among competing elements, the method of parody, 'the dialectic play of devices,' become an important vehicle of change" (Steiner, "Russian Formalism" 21).

 Since literature constitutes part of the overall cultural system, the literary dialectic participates in cultural evolution.
 As such, it interacts with other human activities, for instance, linguistic communication.
 The communicative domain enriches literature with new constructive principles.
 In response to these extra-literary factors the self-regulating literary system is compelled to rejuvenate itself constantly.
 Even though the systemic Formalists incorporated the social dimension into literary theory and acknowledged the analogy between language and literature the figures of author and reader were pushed to the margins of this paradigm.

 Linguistic

 The figures of author and reader were likewise downplayed by the linguistic Formalists Lev Jakubinsky and Roman Jakobson.
-The adherents of this model placed poetic language at the centre of their inquiry.
+The adherents of this model placed poetic language at the center of their inquiry.
 As Warner remarks, "Jakobson makes it clear that he rejects completely any notion of emotion as the touchstone of literature.
 For Jakobson, the emotional qualities of a literary work are secondary to and dependent on purely verbal, linguistic facts" (71).